Belaws Thailand

 Key points

-- Should the dismissal be made without a statutory cause, the company could be liable for a statutory payment to be made to the employee.
+• Should the dismissal be made without a statutory cause, the company could be liable for a severance payment to be made to the employee.

-- Once the employee’s employment has been terminated, either with or without statutory causes, the employee will be entitled to statutory payments.
+• Once the employee’s employment has been terminated, either with or without statutory causes, the employee will be entitled to statutory payments, including wages owed until the last day and any owed annual leave.

 What are the statutory causes for the dismissal of an employee in Thailand?